 The EPHPHATHA school is the only specialized school for hearing impaired children These younger prep students, despite their young age, have their lessons outside, with the threat of extreme weather conditions, risks of insect bites and reptile bites.

-The children also don’t not have a specific toilet for pupils and staff.
-They share those of the school Shalom complex which has more than 800 pupils which already only ha 4 toilets for this volume of pupils and staff.
+The children also do not have a specific toilet for pupils and staff.
+They share those of the school Shalom complex which has more than 800 pupils which only have 4 toilets for this volume of pupils and staff.
 Students with hearing impairments experience difficulty in accessing them because of the long queue where they are discriminated against.
 Therefore, they often have to behind the classrooms creating a very unhealthy environment.